thephez/docs-core/docs/guide/wallets-wallet-programs.md

 # Wallet Programs

-Permitting receiving and spending of <<glossary:duffs>> is the only essential feature of <<glossary:wallet>> software---but a particular wallet program doesn't need to do both things.
-Two wallet programs can work together, one program distributing <<glossary:public keys>> in order to receive duffs and another program signing <<glossary:transactions>> spending those duffs.
+Permitting receiving and spending of [duffs](../resources/glossary.md#duffs) is the only essential feature of [wallet](../resources/glossary.md#wallet) software---but a particular wallet program doesn't need to do both things.
+Two wallet programs can work together, one program distributing [public keys](../resources/glossary.md#public-key) in order to receive duffs and another program signing [transactions](../resources/glossary.md#transaction) spending those duffs.

-Wallet programs also need to interact with the peer-to-peer <<glossary:network>> to get information from the <<glossary:block chain>> and to broadcast new transactions.
+Wallet programs also need to interact with the peer-to-peer [network](../resources/glossary.md#network) to get information from the [block chain](../resources/glossary.md#block-chain) and to broadcast new transactions.
 However, the programs which distribute public keys or sign transactions don't need to interact with the peer-to-peer network themselves.

 This leaves us with three necessary, but separable, parts of a wallet system: a public key distribution program, a signing program, and a networked program.
 In the subsections below, we will describe common combinations of these parts.